postcss/postcss/docs/api.md

 ```

 This property will work only with synchronous plugins.
 If processor contains
-any asynchronous plugin it will throw a error.
+any asynchronous plugins it will throw a error.
 You should use
 [`LazyResult#then()`] instead.

 ```js